metasfresh/metasfresh-e2e-legacy/README.md

+# :warning: This repository is discontinued :warning:

+The code from this repo is now maintained in https://github.com/metasfresh/metasfresh

 # Location of our cypress tests

 Right now, the actual cypress tests reside in the [metasfresh-webui-frontend](https://github.com/metasfresh/metasfresh-webui-frontend) repo.
 This is going to change as of issue [#7](https://github.com/metasfresh/metasfresh-e2e/issues/7) Move existing cypress tests into this repo